Meir Kahane: Knesset

 In 1985, the Knesset passed an amendment to the Basic Law of Israel, barring political parties that incited to racism.
 The Central Elections Committee banned Kahane a second time, and he appealed to the Israeli Supreme Court.
 However, the Supreme Court this time ruled in favor of the committee, disqualifying Kach from running in the 1988 legislative elections.
 (Note: Shaul Magid, Meir Kahane: The Public Life and Political Thought of an American Jewish Radical (2021).
 Quote: Israeli legislators took the drastic action of amending the country’s Basic Laws to bar “racist parties and candidates” from running in Israeli elections.
 Known as article 7a of the Basic Laws, this amendment rendered KACH illegal, and Kahane and his party were removed from the Knesset.)
 Kahane was thus the first candidate in Israel to be barred from election for racism.
-Shaul Magid writes that "This law was clearly legislated for Kahane and KACH alone; it was never successfully invoked again."
+Shaul Magid wrote in 2021 that "This law was clearly legislated for Kahane and KACH alone; it was never successfully invoked again."
 The law was criticized as being anti-democratic by the well-known lawyer and professor Alan Dershowitz.

 After Kahane's election to the Knesset in 1984, the United States government attempted to revoke his U.S. citizenship, an action which Kahane successfully challenged in court.
 However, in 1987, the Knesset passed a law declaring that a Knesset member could only be an Israeli citizen.
 To remain eligible for office, Kahane renounced his United States citizenship, but after being banned from the Knesset for his politics, he again filed suit to get his U.S. citizenship reinstated based on the argument that he was compelled to relinquish it by the Knesset.
 The court rejected this argument, but he was permitted to continue traveling to the United States.